ircam-ismm/dotpi/setting-up-dev-machine.md

 ## Linux

-In addition to the common requirements, be sure that the following packages are installed:
+Install the common requirements:

+- `npm`
+- `rpi-imager`

+Install also the following packages:

 - `git`
 - `make`